No pricing info available

 A huge thank you to the healthcare team who took care of me urgently on April 22, 2020.
 The welcome at the front desk, the anesthesia team, the assistants, the nurses in the operating room and the recovery room were so sweet and very attentive.I will never forget that time spent with you.
 Good luck to everyone, e.D.
 Riva

-Klinik Hirslanden, located in Witellikerstrasse, Zurich, Switzerland offers patients Plantar Fasciitis Treatment procedures among its total of 530 available procedures, across 28 different specialties.
-Currently, there's no pricing information for Plantar Fasciitis Treatment procedures at Klinik Hirslanden, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Clinic, and they are not accredited by any recognized accreditations institutes
+Klinik Hirslanden, can be found in Witellikerstrasse, Zurich, Switzerland and offers its patients Plantar Fasciitis Treatment procedures as well as 530 other procedures, across 28 different procedure categories.
+At present, there is no pricing information for Plantar Fasciitis Treatment procedures at Klinik Hirslanden.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Clinic will be carrying out all the treatments, and Klinik Hirslanden is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?